HugolinDotDev/iDo/README.md

 ## 📋 Todo for now

+* Check deadline is after creation
+* Alert when deadline is outdated
 * Add task
-* Refacto commands interface
 * Find task(s) with filter
 * Sort tasks with filter when printing
+* Check if project files are corrupted
-* Initialize a project
+* Access to project files in subfolders

 ## 🙏 Acknowledgements